 - Hank Summers appears in the first-season Buffy the Vampire Slayer episode, "Nightmares," and is supposed to meet Buffy, but cancels, a few other times over the series's run.

 - In "Nightmares" everyone's worst fears come true, so Hank tells Buffy that it was all her fault her parents divorced.
 It wasn't really her father as it turned out, but Buffy never gets over her Disappeared Dad, a fact that lampshaded in Season 7 "Conversations With Dead People".

 - Joss Whedon was raised by a single mother.
 Coincidence?

-- It got the point where, in the 5th season, after Joyce dies and Dad doesn't even show up for the funeral, Dawn going to live with their Dad is listed as only a slightly preferable alternative to foster care if Buffy were to be deemed an unfit guardian.
+- It got the point where, in the fifth season, after Joyce dies and Hank doesn't even show up for the funeral, Dawn going to live with their dad is listed as only a slightly preferable alternative to foster care if Buffy were to be deemed an unfit guardian.